 - Breathing and airway problems

-Always call the emergency services first.
+Always call the emergency medical services first.
 Use an AED with pediatric pads if it is available.
-Only use the adult designed pads in the absence of those intended for pediatrics.
+Only use the adult-designed pads in the absence of those intended for pediatrics.
 Follow the local protocol and guidelines provided by the manufacturer.
 Ensure you follow the safety precautions as required when using the AED.

 Steps To Use AED are as follows:

 - Expose the infant's chest and wipe it dry.

 - Apply the pediatric AED pads on the child's chest.
 One pad goes to the upper right chest while the other to the left side.
 The pads should not be in contact with each other.
 If they risk touching, apply one pad in the middle of the chest and the other on the child/infant's back in the middle of the shoulder blades.

 - If necessary, plug the connector into the AED.

 - Ensure that everyone stays clear of the victim.
 Press the "analyze" button or let the AED analyze the heart rhythm depending on the type of device you are using.